liffiton/Gen-Ed/DEVELOPING.md

 important ones:

 - **admin/:** Administrator interfaces.
+- **class_config/** Provides a generic mechanism for components to define and manage configuration items on a per-class basis.
 - **auth.py:** User session management and authorization, including login/logout.
 Generally, only the admin users are "local," with credentials stored in the database.
 For most users, authentication is handled via either OpenID Connect (in `oauth.py`) or LTI (`lti.py`).
-- **class_config.py:** Provides a generic mechanism for configuring classes, to be customized by each individual application based on what a "class" needs to store in that application.
 - **classes.py:** Routes for creating new classes and switching between classes (as a student).
 - **db.py:** Database connections and operations, including CLI commands (see `flask --app [application] --help` for a list of commands).
 - **llm.py:** Configuring, selecting, and using LLMs.

-### src/codehelp/
+### src/[application]/

-CodeHelp is the more complex and more actively developed application in the repository.
+A few applications included in the repository.
+Each application includes one or more Gen-Ed components as its core functionality, wrapping them in the general user- and class-management code provided by Gen-Ed.

-- **__init__.py:** Defines a Flask application factory `create_app()`, called
+- **__init__.py:** Defines the Flask application factory `create_app()`, which
-  by Flask when run as `flask --app codehelp run`.
-This is the entry point to the entire application.
+  is the entry point to the application.
+It instantiates a `GenEdAppBuilder` and adds the required components (e.g., `code_queries`, `tutors`) from `src/components/` to build the full Flask app.
+It also sets configuration values specific to the application.
-- **schema.sql:** The initial schema for application-specific tables (e.g.,
-  those unique to CodeHelp).
-Used alongside `schema_common.sql` when creating a new database with `flask initdb`.
+- **schema.sql:** An optional file for the initial schema of any tables unique to the application.
+Most schema definitions are now located within their respective components (e.g., `src/components/code_queries/schema.sql`).
+It is used alongside `schema_common.sql` and component schemas when creating a new database with `flask initdb`.
-- **helper.py:** The main help interface for students using CodeHelp.
-Routes and functions for inputting queries and viewing responses.
-- **prompts.py:** Defines the LLM prompts used by the main help interface.
-- **tutor.py:** An unreleased, in-development alternative interface with a back-and-forth chat modality.
 - **templates/:** Jinja2 templates -- any that need to be customized specifically for CodeHelp.
 Note that many of these are used by routes defined in `src/gened/` -- in those cases, the route's code is generic, but some aspect of the page contents are still application-specific.

-### src/starburst/
+### src/components/[component]/

-Starburst is a simpler application than CodeHelp, and it serves as a good example on which to base a new Gen-Ed application.
-It is structured in the same way as CodeHelp, minus just a few files.
+Each component is defined in its own subpackage under `src/components/`.
+A component encapsulates a specific piece of functionality (e.g., a query interface, a tutor) that can be reused across different Gen-Ed applications.

+A component is integrated into an application via a `GenEdComponent` object, which should be defined in and exporetged from  the component's `__init__.py` file.
+This object tells the `GenEdAppBuilder` how to wire the component into the application.

+A typical component directory includes:
+- **`__init__.py`**: Defines and exports the `gened_component` object.
+- **`helper.py`** or similar: Contains the component's core logic, including the Flask Blueprint for its routes.
+- **`data.py`** or similar: Defines data sources, admin charts, and data deletion handlers for the component.
+- **`prompts.py`** (if applicable): Contains prompts for use with LLMs.
+- **`schema.sql`** (if applicable): The database schema for any tables the component requires.
+- **`migrations/`** (if applicable): A directory for database migration scripts.
+- **`templates/`**: A directory for the component's Jinja2 templates.

+The `GenEdComponent` object is a dataclass that aggregates all the pieces of the component that the Gen-Ed framework needs to know about.
+See `src/gened/base.py` for the definition and use of its parameters.

+To create a new component, a developer can create a new directory in `src/components`, structure it as described above, and then add its `gened_component` to the desired application in `src/[application]/__init__.py` using `builder.add_component()`.

 ## Development